CYCLING PERFORMANCE TIPS

 warm (10 and 20C) and cold (-14 and -9C) ambient conditions."
 Since it is unlikely the temperature had

-And in cycling, there are also equipment impacts to consider.
+Then there are equipment impacts to consider, especially in colder weather.
 This

 - For the cold, there is clear evidence